Best Things to do and Places to visit in Sagada

 13. Saturday Night Buffet in Log Cabin

 If you are up for good food, Log Cabin is the popular place you should go to.
 Being a famous place to dine in, reservations should be ahead of time.
-Dinner buffet starts at 7 pm and it only costs Php 390 per head.
+The dinner buffet starts at 7 pm and it only costs Php 390 per head.
 You will surely get the value of your money because of their quality food.

 14. Eat Yogurt